madisonsourp/mycite/content/pages/index.md

           the field of forensic science.
 In 2023, I changed my major from Bachelor of Forensic Science to Bachelor of Science in Justice Studies because I wanted to gain more hands-on experience in the field of what I wanted to do in the long run, namely work in the field.
-My in-depth understanding of the justice system was gained from courses such as Correctional Function, Adjudication Function, and Police Function.
-          Throughout these courses and through courses such as Professional Responsibility in Justice and Criminal Behavior and Victimology, I gained a strong understanding of ethics, professional responsibility, and criminal behavior.
+In addition to courses in Correctional Function, Adjudication Function, and Police Function, I gained a solid understanding of ethics, professional responsibility, and criminal behavior during these courses and in courses like Professional Responsibility in Justice and Criminal Behavior and Victimology.
 I possess analytical and forensic skills, along with a deep understanding of justice and forensic principles, thanks to this multidisciplinary education.</div>

         image:
           type: ImageBlock